MechMadHog/mechmadhog/README.md

 ## 🎨 Design and 🖥️ Development along with an assortment of other ancillary areas.

-* 🔭 I’m currently working on building a portfolio site to put onto my domain using:
+* 🔭 I’m currently trying to build a portfolio site to put onto my domain using:
 &nbsp;&nbsp;&nbsp;**HTML & CSS**, **Bootstrap** and **Twig**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To display / sell my paintings.